 As a board member for Law Enforcement Against Prohibition, a group of criminal justice professionals opposed to the War on Drugs, and a 20-year veteran of California law enforcement, I am all too aware of the inevitable outcomes of our failed drug strategy.

 For one thing, the emphasis on drug enforcement has diverted critical resources from the investigation of actual crime.
 Since the advent of the drug war we have seen crime clearance rates drop precipitously.
-For example, according to the FBI Uniform Crime Report, law enforcement solved just 13.6% of all reported burglaries in 2014.
-Back in 1960, the equivalent figure stood at 30%—and it has declined in every decade since.
+For example, according to the FBI Uniform Crime Report, law enforcement solved just 13.6 percent of all reported burglaries in 2014.
+Back in 1960, the equivalent figure stood at 30 percent—and it has declined in every decade since.

 Another, more insidious factor is the way in which our government manipulates state and local law enforcement policing strategies through a system of fiscal incentives, including categorical and block grants which can only be used for defined purposes that meet federal policy goals.

 Yet no single policy undermines justice and distorts the mission of law enforcement more egregiously than civil asset forfeiture.

 Birthed during the 1980s as a crime-fighting tool designed to strip financial assets from drug-trafficking organizations, federal civil asset forfeiture (unlike criminal forfeiture) permits law enforcement agencies to seize property from individuals without having to charge or convict them of a crime.
 Think about that for a moment.

 The federal “Equitable Sharing Program” enabled state and local law enforcement agencies to subvert state forfeiture laws that previously required either criminal convictions or a higher burden of proof in order for assets linked to criminal activity to be seized.